maier-san/FlowProtocol/README.md

 # FlowProtocol
-An application to create checklists depending on restrictive questions
+An application to create checklists depending on restrictive questions.